qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 [Body transfer illusion (fake hand experiment)](https://x.com/visualfeastwang/status/1788507432961839469)

-Prior belief (confirmation bias) can often greatly affect perception.
-This not only affects recognition of objects, but also affects reading of text. **Under confirmation bias, when reading text, one may skip important words subconsciously**.

 **Free energy principle**: The brain tries to minimize free energy.

 Free energy = Surprise + Change of Belief